It frequently develops after sexual intercourse with a new partner, and it is rare for a woman to have it if she has never had sexual intercourse.

 If symptoms resolve after completing a course of antibiotics, the woman will not have to be tested for BV again.

-There is anecdotal evidence that probiotics can help treat BV.
+No over-the-counter medication is approved for BV, but there is anecdotal evidence that probiotics can help treat BV.

 A review of studies, published in January 2014, concludes: